 - Concerns remain around U.S. corn quality despite 181 TMT imported in MY 2020/21.

 - State-dominated economy with restrictions on imports and foreign investment.

-- Majority of imported corn is used for feed mixing on farm.
+- Majority of imported corn is used for on-farm feed mixing.

-- More commercial feed millers are emerging, and they are less willing to pay premium for Argentine red corn.
+- Large commercial feed millers are becoming established, and they are less willing to pay a premium for Argentinian corn.

 - Due to the high prices of feed ingredients, several poultry farmers shut down their business, driving the feed industry to produce for the ruminant sector.

 - Imported corn and SBM are subject to 5% import duty and 0% VAT for corn and 19% for SBM.
 To protect the local soybean crushing industry, soybean imports only pay a 0% import duty and a 9% VAT.

 - On April 1st, 2021, the Algerian government removed the VAT on all feed ingredients to reduce feed prices.
 While import duties remains the same—30% for DDGS and 19% for CGF—discouraging the use of corn co-products.